 Black Spur Drive is one of the best little roads in Australia, but one you’ve probably never heard of.
 Snaking 27km from the pretty Yarra Valley town of Healesville it makes is way through a forest of huge Mountain Ash trees.
 This is road trip paradise, with a new scene of beauty greeting you around every corner.
-A deep undercover of ferns sprawl across the forest floor, with only the iconic yellow of the Australian road signs offering a relief from the barrage of green.
-The trees themselves, whilst call Mountain Ash are actually Eucalyptus, and are the second tallest in the world behind the great Redwoods of North America.
+A deep undercover of ferns sprawl across the forest floor.
+Only the iconic yellow of the Australian road signs offering a relief from the barrage of green.
+The trees themselves, whilst called Mountain Ash, are actually Eucalyptus.
+They are the second tallest in the world behind the great Redwoods of North America.

-Why is It so underrated?
-Well being in a state that has probably to greatest road-trip in the world (they even named it the GREAT Ocean Road!), it’s a little hard to compete.
-But if you’re heading out to the Yarra Valley, make sure you make a trip along Black Spur Drive, you definitely won’t regret it! – Ben, The Sabbatical Guide
+Why is it so underrated?
+Being in a state that has probably to greatest road-trip in the world, (they even named it the GREAT Ocean Road!), it’s a little hard to compete.
+But if you’re heading out to the Yarra Valley, make sure you make a trip along Black Spur Drive.
+You definitely won’t regret it! – Ben, The Sabbatical Guide

 Bruny Island is divided into North Bruny and South Bruny.
-The two are connected by a narrow strip of land known as the Neck, just wide enough to hold a connecting road, car park, penguin rookery and lookout.
-North Bruny is dreamy farmland, forest and ocean views with a holiday destination at Dennes Point, while South Bruny has three small townships of Alonnah (Hotel Bruny), Lunawanna and Adventure Bay.
-South Bruny is also where you’ll find South Bruny National Park, Cape Bruny Lighthouse and even more stunning ocean views.
+The two are connected by a narrow strip of land known as the Neck.
+The Neck is just wide enough to hold a connecting road, car park, penguin rookery and lookout.
+North Bruny is dreamy farmland of forest and ocean views.
+South Bruny has three small townships of Alonnah (Hotel Bruny), Lunawanna and Adventure Bay.
+South Bruny is also where you’ll find South Bruny National Park, Cape Bruny Lighthouse and more stunning ocean views.

-The island opened to European settlement late in the 1800’s with the timber industry, but it wasn’t thought of as a holiday destination till the 1920’s.
+The island opened to European settlement late in the 1800’s with the timber industry.
+It wasn’t thought of as a holiday destination until the 1920’s.
 More recently it’s grown into a foodie destination with the advent of Bruny Island Cheese, pioneered by Aussie Food Entrepreneur Nick Haddow.
 The island now has a drive through oyster bar, berry farm, island honey, vineyard, chocolate shop and Whisky Bar.
 When not eating and drinking your way around the island, try a wild ride along the coastline on a Bruny Island Wildlife Cruise.
-It’s very easy to take your vehicle from Kettering Tasmania to Bruny Island on Bruny Island Ferry or take a tour from the Tasmanian Capital of Hobart. – Jan, Budget Travel Talk
+It’s very easy to take your vehicle from Kettering Tasmania to Bruny Island on the Bruny Island Ferry.
+Alternatively you can take a tour from the Tasmanian Capital of Hobart. – Jan, Budget Travel Talk

 Grampians National Park

-The Grampians National Park is undoubtedly one of my favorite parts of Australia.
+The Grampians National Park is undoubtedly one of my favorite, and one of the most underrated destinations in Australia.
 And I reckon it’s a greatly underrated destination in Australia compared to other major attractions!
 Referred to simply as ‘the Grampians’, this epic location is based just 3 hours or so outside Melbourne, Victoria.
 That’s nothing by Australian standards, but it feels a world apart in almost every other way!

 The Grampians are sublime.
 This monstrous set of sandstone cliffs rises from no-where in an otherwise flat and empty landscape.
 The unforgettable beauty on offer is truly staggering.
 Forests, waterfalls, mountains and hiking trails abound.
 It’s an outdoor lover’s paradise and there’s a huge amount to see and do.
 You can climb, boulder, hike (I recommends the iconic Pinnacle hike!), camp, dirt bike, mountain bike, and more.